 - 1. Review of available and relevant geologic and/or geotechnical investigation reports for the subject site and/or area. - 2.
-A detailed field reconnaissance and subsurface exploration program of the soil and ground water conditions underlying the site by means of one (1) exploratory test pit excavation.
-The exploratory test pit was excavated to a depth of about eight (8) feet beneath existing site grades at the approximate location as shown on the Site Exploration Plan, Figure No. 2.
-Additionally, field infiltration testing was also performed within the test pit excavated at the subject site. - 3.
+A detailed field reconnaissance and subsurface exploration program of the soil and groundwater conditions underlying the site by means of two (2) exploratory core holes and four (4) exploratory test pits.
+The two (2) core holes were cored along the easterly north bound lane of Pheasant Avenue SE and the four (4) exploratory test pit were excavated to depths of between seven (7) and eight (8) feet beneath existing site grades at the approximate location as shown on the Site Exploration Plan, Figure No. 2.
+Further, field infiltration testing was also performed within one (1) of the test pits (TH-#1) excavated at the subject site. - 3.
 Laboratory testing to evaluate and identify pertinent physical and engineering properties of the subsurface soils encountered relative to the planned site development and construction at the site.
-The laboratory testing program included tests to help evaluate the natural (field) moisture content and dry density, Atterberg Limits and gradational characteristics as well as direct shear strength tests. - 4.
+The laboratory testing program included tests to help evaluate the natural (field) moisture content and dry density, Atterberg Limits and gradational characteristics as well as direct shear strength and "R"-value tests. - 4.
 A literature review and engineering evaluation and assessment of the regional seismicity to evaluate the potential ground motion hazard(s) at the subject site.
 The evaluation and assessment included a review of the regional earthquake history and sources such as potential seismic sources, maximum credible earthquakes, and reoccurrence intervals as well as a discussion of the possible ground response to the selected design earthquake(s), fault rupture, landsliding, liquefaction, and tsunami and seiche flooding. - 5.
-Engineering analyses utilizing the field and laboratory data as a basis for furnishing recommendations for foundation support of the proposed new shop building structure.
+Engineering analyses utilizing the field and laboratory data as a basis for furnishing recommendations for foundation support of the proposed new residential structures.
 Recommendations include maximum design allowable contact bearing pressure(s), depth of footing embedment, estimates of foundation settlement, lateral soil resistance, and foundation subgrade preparation.
 Additionally, construction and/or permanent subsurface water drainage considerations have also been prepared.
-Further, our report includes recommendations regarding site preparation, placement and compaction of structural fill materials, suitability of the on-site soils for use as structural fill, criteria for import fill materials, and preparation of foundation, pavement and/or floor slab subgrades. - 6.
-Flexible pavement design and construction recommendations for the proposed new paved site improvements.
+Further, our report includes recommendations regarding site preparation, placement and compaction of structural fill materials, suitability of the on-site soils for use as structural fill, criteria for import fill materials, and preparation of foundation, pavement and/or floor slab subgrades.

+6. Flexible pavement design and construction recommendations for the proposed new paved private access drives and parking as well as the new public street improvements.